|

 2

-of mercury to produce an ounce of gold and platinum!
-Tests of
+pound of mercury to produce an ounce of gold and platinum!
+Tests

-the "Champion Process" within the last year have shown
+of the "Champion Process" within the last year have

-the equivalence of up to 32 troy ounces of gold production from
+shown the equivalence of up to 32 troy ounces of gold production

-one ton of synthesized minerals.
-This does not take into consideration
+from one ton of synthesized minerals.
+This does not take into

-the platinum and other metals produced in the same operation!
+consideration the platinum and other metals produced in the

 of course, gold is financially vulnerable due to its relationship

-conversation with Mr. Brian Russell, Consulate For Energy and
+a conversation with Mr. Brian Russell, Consulate For Energy

-Mining, South African Embassy, Washington, D.C..
-When I asked
+and Mining, South African Embassy, Washington, D.C..
+When I

-him for the cost to mine an ounce of gold in South Africa, he
+asked him for the cost to mine an ounce of gold in South Africa,

-immediately asked the question, "What is the value of gold
+he immediately asked the question, "What is the value of

-today?"
-The answer is a numbers game, for if the value of
+gold today?"
+The answer is a numbers game, for if the value

-gold is high, they can afford to mine a much lower grade of ore
+of gold is high, they can afford to mine a much lower grade

-at higher costs, and the reverse when the price is at a lower
+of ore at higher costs, and the reverse when the price is at

 However, there did appear to be an unwritten rule communicated

-This is easily rationalized due to the centuries of mining within
+ounce.
+This is easily rationalized due to the centuries of mining

-the country which has depleted their high grade reserves.
-The
+within the country which has depleted their high grade reserves.

-expensive metals from abundant, inexpensive premined base metals.
+the expensive metals from abundant, inexpensive premined base

-gold, was discovered in the Ural Mountains of Columbia, South
+than gold, was discovered in the Ural Mountains of Columbia,

-America in 1735.
-Later, large deposits were found in South Africa.
+South America in 1735.
+Later, large deposits were found in South

-This country now supplies sixty percent of the world's production.
+Africa.
+This country now supplies sixty percent of the world's

-Thirty percent is produced in Russia, with the remaining ten percent
+production.
+Thirty percent is produced in Russia, with the remaining

-of the platinum reserves being mined as trace metals in the vast
+ten percent of the platinum reserves being mined as trace metals

 In association with platinum, the precious metal industry recognized